Chi for Two®: A Relational, Developmental Approach to Embodiment & Trauma Healing

 Through Chi for Two and my M-Bodied approach, you begin to embody…

-• Embodied change doesn’t come from insight alone—it comes from experiencing something different in your body.
+• Lasting change doesn’t come from insight alone—it comes from experiencing something different in your body, your life experience.

-Through relational, invitational practices, you begin to shift patterns.
-Instead of repeating familiar reactions, your body has the opportunity to practice new ways of responding with relational support—creating the foundation for meaningful, lasting change.
+Through relational, invitational practices, you begin to shift familiar ways of responding.
+Instead of repeating automatic reactions, your body has the opportunity to practice new possibilities with support—creating the foundation for meaningful, lasting change.

-• Some patterns and functioning form early, before you had words—shaping how you connect, express needs, and respond to stress.
+• Many patterns form early, before you had words—shaping how you connect, express needs, and respond to stress.

-This work revisits foundational developmental experiences through exploring new movement with relational support, offering “somatic redos” that allow your system to reorganize with more ease, flexibility, and resilience.
+This work revisits foundational developmental experiences through movement and relational support, offering somatic redos that allow your system to reorganize with greater ease, flexibility, and resilience.

-• Healing doesn’t happen in isolation.
-It happens in the subtle, moment-to-moment interaction between people.
+• Healing doesn’t happen in isolation—it happens in the moment-to-moment interaction between people.

-With greater awareness of relationships where power differentials or power equality exist, you begin to notice and shift the “dance” of connection—how you move toward, away from, or against others and yourself.
-Over time, this creates more choice, clarity, and capacity in how you relate.
+With growing awareness of relationships that include power differentials (like child/parent, client/helper) and power equality (siblings, lovers, friends), you begin to notice and shift the “dance” of connection—how you move toward, away from, or against others and yourself.
+Over time, this creates more choice, clarity, and adaptability in how you relate.

 • Your nervous system is designed for more than just “calm.”

-Chi for Two supports a wider range of experience with the embodied invitation and celebration that no moves or no parts of you are intolerable.
-Chi for Two helps your system move out of patterns of shutdown or overwhelm and into greater capacity for connection, unique expression, play, and restoration.
+Chi for Two® supports a wider range of embodied experience, grounded in the understanding that no movement, expression, or part of you is inherently intolerable.
+Instead of suppressing or overriding responses, this work helps your system integrate them—supporting greater capacity for connection, expression, individuation, play, and restoration.

 • The patterns you carry may not have started with you—but they can shift with you.